Sydney Harbour Islands: Which Ones Can You Actually Visit?

 The island was first used as a convict prison in the early 19th century, and over the years, it served as a reformatory school for wayward boys and a base for training naval cadets.

 Several historic buildings remain, including the Convict Precinct, which houses the Guardhouse, the Solitary Confinement Cells, and the Chapel.
 There are also plenty of old industrial buildings to wander.
-We discovered when researching our family historry that our ancestor Hugh Jones was an engineer on Fitzroy Dock in 1859.
+We discovered when researching our family history that our ancestor Hugh Jones was an engineer on Fitzroy Dock in 1859.

 You can walk the various paths around the island, many offering unique views of the harbour.

 If you like the idea of a night on the island you can book to stay in one of the restored properties or book yourself a campsite.
-You can bring your own tent or book one of theirs with are set up with everything you need.
+You can bring your own tent or book one of theirs which are set up with everything you need.

 The island’s facilities include tennis courts, a licensed café, bbq’s, and camp kitchens and a shower block for overnight guests.

-What to do when you get there: Head to the visitor centre near the ward and pick up a map for the self-guided walks.
+What to do when you get there: Head to the visitor centre near the wharf and pick up a map for the self-guided walks.
 You can also pick up an audio guide or join one of the volunteer-led tours.

 Shark Island / Boowambillee